fauresystems/tinkerer-helpers/raspberry-pi-props.md

 ## 1. Preparation with NOOBS 3.0

-Download NOOBS offlibe install from https://www.raspberrypi.org/downloads/noobs/ and unzip all files in a clean SD Card (16GB recommended)
+Download NOOBS offline install from https://www.raspberrypi.org/downloads/noobs/ and unzip all files in a clean SD Card (16GB recommended)

 1. Boot on NOOBS, choose complete install anb proceed
 2. Enable VNC and SSH in raspi-config